lter/lterwg-plant-repro-synchrony/README.md

 ### Analysis

 1. **`synchrony_stats-prep`** - Absorb tidied mast seeding data and do pre-statistics preparatory wrangling.
-Tidying scripts housed in a different repository and will be published on in a different paper
+Tidying scripts housed in a different repository and will be published on in a different paper.
+This script produces the data 'synchrony_pcoa_climate_combination.csv' that is needed in subsequent scripts.

 2. **`synchrony_mrm`** - Performs multiple regression on distance matrices (MRM) to assess effect of species' traits on synchrony.
 Requires data produced by <u>script 1</u>